scriptex/github-pages-vuepress/README.md

 If you wish to create new pages, you can do so by adding new `.md` files in the root.

-If you wish to use a more complicated files/folders structure, make sure that you read and follow the [VuePress usage reference](https://vuepress.vuejs.org/).
+If you wish to use a more complicated files/folders structure, make sure that you read and follow the [official docs](https://vuepress.vuejs.org/guide/directory-structure.html#default-page-routing) or just checkout how I did it in the [demo branch](https://github.com/scriptex/github-pages-vuepress/tree/demo)

 VuePress builds your static website in the `/docs` folder which is set to be used by Github Pages in the repository settings.